Feriman22/raspberry-temperature-monitor/README.md

 >*chmod +x ./rpi-temp-monitor.sh*
 3. Install the script:
 >*sudo ./rpi-temp-monitor.sh --install*
+4. Run the script in the future with this simple command:
+>*temp*

 If you run it without any argument, you have 5 options:
 1. Portable (any user) - *This menu will be renamed to "Run the monitor" after install*